pvpkiran/price_calculator/README.md

 H2 Database

 ### Instructions On How to Run
-Springboot application runs on port 9999 with default profile.
+Springboot application is configured to run on port 9999 with default profile.
 You can kickstart the application by simply running the [PriceCalculatorApplication.java](src/main/java/com/inditex/pricecalculator/PriceCalculatorApplication.java)

-The other way is to package the project and run the jar.
+The other way is to package the project as and run the jar.

 `
 ./mvnw clean package